Cowboys News App [Android]

 This Defense Needs David Irving Back

-Even though DeMarcus Lawrence has been amazing so far, with 7.5 through four games, the defense isn't cutting it.
+Even though DeMarcus Lawrence has been amazing so far, with 7.5 sacks through four games, the defense isn’t cutting it.
 Yes, Lawrence is trying to earn the “War Daddy” title.
 We can argue he is succeeding at it.

 Maliek Collins, David Irving, Bucs

-Dallas Cowboys DL and (Matthew Emmons- Sports)
+Dallas Cowboys DL Maliek Collins and David Irving (Matthew Emmons-USA TODAY Sports)

-The next time the Cowboys take the field, they'll have David Irving right there.
-We don't know if will try to to get them both on the field at the same time, or if he'll rotate both as LDEs.
+The next time the Cowboys take the field, they’ll have David Irving right there.
+We don’t know if Rod Marinelli will try to to get them both on the field at the same time, or if he’ll rotate both as LDEs.

 Either way, the Cowboys need someone to pressure QBs when D-Law isn't there, or our “War Daddy” won't be enough.